 First, the product may be made from kosher ingredients, but processed on non-kosher equipment.
 Second, the USDA does not require the listing of certain processing aids, such as pan liners and oils that serve as release agents.
 Though not legally classified as ingredients, these items could nonetheless render the product non-kosher.
 Third, many ingredients can be kosher or non-kosher, depending on their source of origin.
 For example, glycerin and emulsifiers are made from either vegetable (most likely kosher) or animal oils (most likely non-kosher).
 Finally, many ingredients are listed only in broad terms, with no breakdown of the many complex components that make up the actual item.
 For example, a chocolate flavor may contain 50 ingredients, but the ingredient declaration will list this entire complex of ingredients as “flavors”.

-Unless a person is an expert in food production, the average consumer cannot possibly make an evaluation of the kosher status, which is why it is important to purchase only those products that have the endorsement of a reliable kosher agency.
+Unless a person is an expert in food production, the average consumer cannot possibly make an evaluation of the kosher status, which is why it is important to purchase only those products that have the endorsement of a reliable kashruth agency.

 The Torah states that kosher mammals are those that chew their cud (ruminants) and are cloven-hoofed.
 The following animal species are among those considered to be kosher: addax, antelope, bison, cow, deer, gazelle, giraffe, goat, ibex and sheep.
-In addition, meat and poultry require special preparation, which will be discussed below.
+In addition, kosher meat and poultry require special preparation, which will be discussed below.

 The Torah does not enumerate specific characteristics to distinguish permitted and forbidden birds.
 Instead, it enumerates 24 forbidden species of fowl, while all other birds are considered to be kosher.
 Nonetheless, for various reasons, in practice we eat only those birds which have an established tradition that the species is kosher.

-The Torah establishes two criteria to determine what are kosher fish.
+The Torah establishes two criteria to determine which fish are kosher.
 The fish must have fins and scales.
 The scales must be easily removable without damaging the skin.
 [Generally, scales on kosher fish are either thin, rounded and smooth-edged (cycloid) or narrow segments that are similar to teeth of a comb (ctenoid)].
 All shellfish are prohibited.
 Unlike meat and poultry, fish requires no special preparation.
 Nonetheless, the fish scales must be visible to the consumer in order to establish the kosher status of the fish.
 Therefore, filleted or ground fish should not be purchased unless properly supervised, or the fillet should have a skin tab with scales attached to the flesh.
 Furthermore, purchasing fish in a non-kosher fish store is problematic – even if the scales are intact – because the knives and tables are not kosher, and Rabbinic guidance should therefore be sought.

 Processed and smoked fish products require reliable rabbinic supervision, as do all processed foods.

-III.
 Meat & Poultry Processing

 The Torah requires that meat and poultry be slaughtered in a prescribed manner known as shechita.
 The trachea and esophagus of the animal are severed with a special razor-sharp, perfectly smooth blade, causing instantaneous death with no pain to the animal.
 Only a trained kosher slaughterer (shochet), whose piety and expertise have been attested to by rabbinic authorities, is qualified to slaughter an animal for kosher consumption.